© iStock/ Wirestock

 Methods

-The objective of the DEval evaluation is to analyse the instruments and measures that were used by the COVID-19 Emergency Response Programme between April 2020 and December 2021.
+The objective of the DEval evaluation is to analyse the instruments and measures that were used by the Emergency COVID-19 Support Programme between April 2020 and December 2021.

 The DEval evaluation was split into two phases.
 The first phase comprises a portfolio analysis that assesses the relevance and efficiency of the programme.
 This portfolio analysis is based on the assessment of monitoring data, and on findings from a systematic literature analysis regarding distribution channels, instruments and topics.